lucasmccabe/contagion/docs/tutorial_Immunization.rst

     Im = contagion.Immunization(net).generate_random_immunization_array(Q = 20)

-The above creates a binary immunization array, indicating that node i is to be immunized if ``Im[i] == 1``.
-The method ``generate_random_immunization_array()`` allocates the Q=20 units randomly across the array, but we also provide methods for using degree or centrality-based heuristics (more information here_).
+The above creates a binary immunization array, indicating that node ``i`` is to be immunized if ``Im[i] == 1``.
+The method ``generate_random_immunization_array()`` allocates the Q=20 units randomly across the array, but we also provide heuristic-based methods, such as degree, centrality, clique, search, and more (more information here_).
 Alternately, you can use any binary NumPy array that represents the algorithm of your choice.

 Once you have an immunization array, use ContactNetwork's ``immunize_network`` method to apply your policy to the network: